aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 ## C# code to get the validation applied on a Cell

-Below code sample, shows you how to get validation applied on a cell.
+**The code sample below shows how to get the validation applied on a cell.**

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-GetValidationAppliedOnCell-GetValidationAppliedOnCell.cs" >}}